News / Analysis

 European indices closed strongly up Friday led by the CAC40’s 2.04%.

 ECB Pres Lagarde said Sunday that the zone’s recovery was threatened by Covid resurgence.
 The EU on Friday published a better-than-expected €21.9 bn seasonally adjusted trade surplus in August with the CPI steady at -0.3% for September.
-Italian data was disappointing, CPIs down a tick, the trade surplus decimated but industrial orders soaring by 15% after July’s mere 3.4%.
+Italian data was disappointing, CPIs down a An asset’s minimal unit of measurement and price change., the trade surplus decimated but industrial orders soaring by 15% after July’s mere 3.4%.

 House prices in the UK keep rising, 5.5% YoY in October – up a half per cent from September.
 BoE Gov. Bailey over the weekend told the G30 that he expected the UK economy to shrink by 10% YoY in Q3, while accounting firm Deloitte reports that 62% of UK CFOs believe the economy will not show signs of recovery from the pandemic before Q2 next year.